1j01/card-game-generator/README.md

 You can measure this with Inspect Element on the page.

 `scale` specifies the zoom level applied when rendering.
+This must be an integer, greater than or equal to 1.
 Use this to increase the resolution of the rendered cards.
 You could also just make the card width/height huge but that's not recommended.

-**NOTE**: this option is temporarily ignored and hardcoded as `2`

-`debug` makes the window(s) used for rendering ~~show up~~ stay open so you can inspect the page(s) if something doesn't look right (with <kbd>F12</kbd> / <kbd>⌘+⌥+i</kbd>)
+`debug` makes the browser window used for rendering show up so you can inspect the page if something doesn't look right.

-`callback` takes an error as an argument for if the process crashes or fails to start, but it's not guaranteed to have exported properly even in absence of an error.
+`callback` takes an error as an argument, or null/undefined in case of success.
-The rendering is based on a timer, so if the page doesn't finish rendering in that time, it can get messed up.

 ### `exportTabletopSimulatorSave({to, saveName, imagesURL, renderedImagesURL}, callback)`